nhselect/step1-training/content/user-guide/centremanager/05-promoting-delegates/index.md

 - Educator / Manager + Administrator (if your Trust doesn’t have administrators in your unit)

 > Everyone registers to the system as a delegate.
 The delegate must be approved, have a valid email address and password registered on the system before they can be promoted to an admin role ​

-To promote a delegate who does not have an existing admin role, see p.40 - 42​

-To update a delegate's admin role (e.g. promoting to additional roles or de-promoting), see p.
-43 - 44